weng-lab/krews/docs/state.md

 ## State File

-Krews keeps it's cache and some other metadata in a SQLite file database.
-This file is periodically copied into your working directory under state/metadata.db.
+Krews keeps it's cache in a SQLite file database.
+This file is periodically copied into your working directory under state/cache.db.
 It should NOT be deleted if you want to make full use of caching.

 ## Reports